We’re looking for a Part-Time Media Teacher!

 ESSENTIAL DUTIES & RESPONSIBILITIES

-The Reel Stories media teacher is the face of our programs (such as our after school program, summer camp, weekend workshops, etc), and will be in charge of instructing and supervising students throughout the program.
-The Reel Stories curriculum is divided into the categories of media literacy, narrative filmmaking, documentary filmmaking, screenwriting, sound recording, camera operation, acting, production design, producing, editing, and sound editing.
-The media teacher needs to be prepared to supplement and/or teach a 1.5 hour lesson on any or all of these subjects.
+The Reel Stories media teacher will be in charge of instructing and supervising students throughout the program.
+The Reel Stories curriculum is divided into the categories of media literacy, narrative filmmaking, documentary filmmaking, screenwriting, sound recording, camera operation, editing, and sound editing.
 In addition to teaching, the media teacher has a set of technical support duties including equipment checkout and inventory, equipment setup and breakdown, software troubleshooting, and video editing.
-Lastly, the media teacher is responsible for editing together a master sequence of all completed student projects in preparation for screening their films after program.

-Technical skills: Teaching experience and experience with our programs’ technical resources are a plus.
+Technical skills: Teaching experience and experience with our programs’ technical resources.
 Filmmakers at Reel Stories use the Canon EOS rebel T5, Zoom H4n handy recorders, and Sennheiser boom mics for production.
 Filmmakers use Adobe Creative suite – including Premiere Pro CC and After Effects – for post-production.

-Soft skills: The RS media teacher should be skilled in mediation, and be able to maintain a collaborative learning environment that is encouraging and safe for women, trans, and non-binary students.
+Soft skills: The Reel Stories media teacher should be skilled in mediation, and be able to maintain a collaborative learning environment that is encouraging and safe for women, trans, and non-binary students.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodation may be made to enable people with disabilities to perform the essential functions.